Last updated: February 3, 2025

-Information for LGBTQ+ People and Families in Anticipation of a Second Trump Administration
+Information for LGBTQ+ People Under the Trump Administration

-Here are some resources we have compiled.
+Below is information we have compiled in response to actions at the federal level.
 Everyone’s situation will be different, and this should not be taken as legal advice.
 We encourage you to determine what the right steps are for you and to consult with a lawyer when needed.

 Skip to: